 Location: Penedès – Winery: Albet i Noya

-A couple of weeks ago I had the pleasure of working with Marc Farré-Escofet, the founder and owner of a totally rad wine tourism company called Barcelona by Road, who offer individualised experiences throughout the Catalonian wine regions.
-Now, just to give you an idea of the kind of thing they do, it’s pretty much ‘the sky is the limit’.
+A couple of weeks ago I had the pleasure of working with Marc Farré-Escofet, the founder and owner of a totally rad wine tourism company called Barcelona by Road, Now, just to give you an idea of the kind of thing they do, it’s pretty much ‘the sky is the limit’.